cmzuo11/stMVC/README.md

 * lr_T1 for HSG, lr_T2 for SLG, lr_T3 for collaborative learning: defines learning rate parameters for learning view-specific representations by single-view graph and robust representations by multi-view graph. i.e., .
 The default value of three parameters is 0.002.
 You can adjust them from 0.001 to 0.003 by 0.001;

-* max_epoch_T: defines the max iteration for training view-specific graph or multi-view graph.
+* max_epoch_T: defines the max iteration for training view-specific graph or multi-view graphs.
 The default value is 500.
 You can modify it.
 The larger the parameter, the more time.

-* beta_pa: defines the penaly for the knowledge transfer from robust representations to view-specific representations.
+* beta_pa: defines the penalty for the knowledge transfer from robust representations to view-specific representations.
 The default value is 8.

 * knn: defines the K-nearest similarity spots for each spot to construct HSG or SLG.
 The default value is 7 where the K-nearest spots includes itself.